Skip to content

 (V) INTERNET

 In 1969, Advance Research Project Agency (ARPA) prepared a plan for USA Defence Department to provide data and information to its different departments.
 In this plan, satellite and cable network was used to communicate information and, therefore, the plan was named as ‘Internet’.
-In 1990-91, after the end of ‘cold war’, internet was made avialable to general public.
-Today, internet is present everywhere.
-‘Internet’ word is derived from two English words ‘International’ and ‘Network’, which means international network.
-The strength of internet as the most powerful network of communication can be described in the words of K.K.
-Sinha as follows:
+In 1990-91, after the end of ‘cold war’, the internet was made available to the general public.

 “If we look at the speed and expansion of communication it took radio 40 years to reach 50 million people, TV and computer did this in about 13 and 16 years respectively.
-But internet has reached 50 million people in just 4 years.”
+But the internet has reached 50 million people in just 4 years.”

-Main divisions of internet are as follows:
+The main divisions of the internet are as follows:

 1. Server